hawthorne-michaeld/golden-triangle-flood-risk/GitHub Project 1 (Golden Triangle Flood Risk)/README.md

   * Orange County

-Here is an image of the overall study area:
+Here is a map of the overall study area:
 ![Study Area](images/study_area.png)

 \--------